Ten Years Ago

 “Am I correct in thinking that you are concerned about our, as you put it, supernatural practices, were we to establish a temple?”
 Priest Fel asked.

 Priest Fel glanced at Priest Herlglut, who nodded.
 “What you describe is not something that we’ve done before, but I think it would be possible.
+Perhaps it’s even something that we ought to have done before.
 And we would agree that this would be a suitable conciliatory measure.
 That is, assuming that Governor Parl agrees to this idea.”

 The two priests rose, and Parl and Kiluron rose with them.
 Pulling their hoods back up over their heads, the two priests nodded to Parl and Kiluron, and then turned around in a swirl of red robes and returned to their ship.